 Employers are considering employee value to address rising costs

 Since employers are offering competitive, attractive, and inclusive benefits to support employee well-being, they must also prepare for faster health cost growth for years to come.
-Pursuing cost management strategies that can slow cost growth over the longer term and minimize cost increases for employees will be key for 2024 planning.
+Pursuing cost management strategies that can slow cost growth over the longer term and minimize cost increases for employees will be key for 2026 planning.
 For example, some companies are offering wellness programs that incentivize employees to adopt healthy behaviors, such as regular exercise and healthy eating.
 These programs not only promote employee well-being but also help reduce the risk of chronic conditions like cardiovascular disease and diabetes, which are major drivers of health care costs.

 Employers attribute cost increases to specific health conditions

 Employers are taking proactive steps to address rising health care costs and provide competitive and inclusive benefits.
-By implementing long-term cost management strategies, optimizing spending in key areas, and leveraging innovative solutions like telemedicine, employers can navigate the challenges of rising costs while ensuring the well-being of their employees.
+By implementing long-term cost management strategies, optimizing spending in key areas, and leveraging innovative solutions like HPNs, employers can navigate the challenges of rising costs while ensuring the well-being of their employees.

-For more information about health care costs and benefits trends, view our 2024 trends flyer.
+For more information about health care costs and benefits trends, view our 2025 trends flyer.